AnujaLawankar/Tech-blog-MVC/README.md

 ## Tech-blog-MVC

 ## Description:-

+Tech-blog-MVC is a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.

-## Steps I followed:-
+## Steps followed:-

 1. First created the "New Repository" i.e "Tech-blog-MVC" in GitHub.

 2. In GitBash  navigate to the repository and  to clone "Tech-blog-MVC" repository.
 Using "cd" command.

 3. Then used "git clone <ssh key>" of "Tech-blog-MVC" and clone the repository.

-4. Then  created server.js, gitignore, package.json, database file i.e schema.sql, seeds, and README files using touch command.
+4. Then  created Routes, views, javascript, models, server.js, gitignore, package.json, database file i.e schema.sql, seeds, and README files using touch command.

 5. Run "code ." command to open VS.